For Enquiry: 93450 45466

 In Java, the concept of pointers is not directly available as in some other programming languages such as C or C++.
 Java utilizes references instead of pointers to handle objects.
 References in Java provide a safe and simplified way to access objects without the need for explicit memory management.

-The most common concept in Core Java Interview Questions for Freshers is pointers in java
+The most common concept in core Java developer interview preparation is pointers in Java

 52. How may a class’ inheritance be limited so that no other classes can inherit from it?